aniketk33/klcpd-pytorch/README.md

 # KLCPD-PyTorch
-Kernel Change Point Detecttion using PyTorch.
+Kernel Change Point Detection using PyTorch.
 ## Steps to run the project
 1. Define env variables path in `.env` file. `.env.example` file is present in the repository.
 2. Set a `PROJ_DIR_PATH` in the `~/.bashrc` file.